sapmentors/SITreg/test/README.md

 Error: HttpClient.request: Max open outbound sockets per request reached. in /sap/hana/testtools/unit/jasminexs/lib/http.xsjslib (line 20)

-This is caused by a bug in the SAP Standard (Bug is reported with a fix since March 13, 2017 in incident 71681 / 2017).
+This is caused by a bug in the SAP Standard (Bug is reported with a suggested fix since 13th March 2017 in incident 71681 / 2017 and was fixed with HANATESTTOOLS SP12 Patch12 released on 19th April 2018).
 To fix it yourself you need to replace the line:

 ```
 return client.getResponse();